Last Updated: 30th January, 2024

-Banks don’t always disclose their break fees or how they will be calculated!
+But, banks don’t always disclose their break fees or how they will be calculated!
+For this reason, we’ve created this easy-to-follow guide for anyone considering a fixed-rate loan.

 Use the mortgage break fees calculator to estimate your home loan exit fees.

-This fee is reasonable as it is an actual cost incurred by the bank and, consequently, discharge fees were not banned by the government.
+This fee is reasonable as it’s an actual cost incurred by the bank and, hence, discharge fees have not been banned by the government.

 That depends on which lender you’re using!